Jean-Baptiste Réveillon: First Hot Air Balloon

-À gauche, le n°31bis où se situait l'entrée de l’ancienne Folie Titon; au milieu, la plaque commémorative du premier décollage de montgolfière en 1783 et à droite, celle commémorant les émeutes d’avril 1789, juste avant la Révolution française.
+French Revolution

+The plaque commemorating the riots of April 1789, just before the French Revolution.

 In the year 1789 Réveillon was the casualty of his own reflections on modern economics.
 "Since bread was the foundation of our national economy," he stated in an essay, "its distribution should be deregulated, permitting lower prices.
 That in turn would allow lower wage costs, lower manufacturing prices and brisk consumption."
 This musing was misinterpreted by an already angry Parisian populace, who believed that Monseigneur Reveillon was advocating a lowering in wages.
 On 28 April 1789 his mansion was attacked and looted by an angry mob, all the wallpaper, glue, furniture and paintings were burned.
 His wine cellar, containing 2,000 bottles of wine, was pillaged and quickly consumed by the riotous mob.
 Réveillon and his family escaped by climbing a wall and fleeing to the nearby Bastille.
 It was a bloody day, some say 25 people dying in the ensuing melee.
 The rioters were eventually dispersed in an opening episode of the French Revolution.
 Today plaques mark the site of the Reveillon riot.